SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/06-Transactions.md

 }
 ```

-With the code above we turn off the auto-commit option and from there, we can collect SQL statements and once we want to send it to the database we simply say **.commit**.

-This will create a transaction to our database, we already know transactions from our previous module.
+In this example we **turn off the auto-commit option** and from there, we can **collect** SQL statements and once we want to send it to the database we simply say **.commit**, which will create a **transaction to our database**.

-When we put it in a try-catch statement like this, if any error appeared we will catch it and process it, and because it was a transaction none of the SQL statements will pass through and change our data.
+By using **try-catch statement**, if any error appears during the query, we are able to catch it and process it without change any of the database data

 [/slide]